 Hospitals with wholly-owned ASCs have different economic incentives but stand to benefit from OR optimization meaningfully as well.
 Their priorities may be to load balance, or to manage the type and acuity level of procedures done in ASCs.
 Both are predicated on access to convenient OR time delivered by optimization tools.

 As ASCs continue to grow in number and markets become even more competitive, ASCs' adoption of optimization tools will become a necessity.

-Copient Health brings margin-increasing case volume to your unused block time.
-Copient Health uses machine learning to identify OR block time likely to go unfilled.
-It nudges block holders to release the identified time, then gets the released time into the hands of other providers who can use it.
-It also includes a set of real-time analytics to support decision-making around block management and allocation.
-The results include meaningful improvement in utilization with subsequent income gains.
+Copient Health uses machine learning to bring margin-increasing case volume to your unused block time.
+Its powerful algorithms identify OR block time likely to go unused and give your staff the tools necessary to make effective use of that time.
+It includes real-time analytical tools to support decision-making around block management and allocation.
+The results include meaningful improvement in utilization with subsequent margin gains.